MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 The user will sign into Twitter and then will get a number to enter.
 The flow here is more complex.
 Read more [here](http://docs.tweepy.org/en/latest/auth_tutorial.html#oauth-1a-authentication)

+## Tweepy API overview

+The `api` object returned in the auth section above will cover most of your needs for requesting the Twitter API, whether fetching or sending data.

+The `api` object is an instance of `tweepy.API` class and is covered in the docs here and is useful to see the allowed parameters, how they are used and what is returned.

+The methods on `tweepy.API`  also include some useful links in their docstrings, pointing to the Twitter API endpoints docs.
+These do not appear in the Tweepy docs.
+Therefore you might want to look at the [api.py](https://github.com/tweepy/tweepy/blob/master/tweepy/api.py) script in the Tweepy repo to see these links.

 ## Users